xoopR/distr6/README.md

 universities and institutions across the world, without whom the speed and performance of the package would not be up to the standard it is.
-Firstly we acknowledge all the work of Prof. Dr. Peter Ruckdeschel and Prof. Dr. Matthias Kohl in developing the original distrXXX family of packages.
-Secondly their signficiant contributions to the planning and design of distr6 including the distribution and probability family class structures.
-A team of undergraduates at University College London implemented many of the probability distributions, designed the plotting interface and are currently in the process of implementing these desgins.
+Firstly we acknowledge all the work of Prof. Dr. Peter Ruckdeschel and Prof. Dr. Matthias Kohl in developing the original distr family of packages.
+Secondly their significant contributions to the planning and design of distr6 including the distribution and probability family class structures.
+A team of undergraduates at University College London implemented many of the probability distributions and are designing the plotting interface.
 The team consists of Shen Chen (@ShenSeanChen), Jordan Deenichin (@jdeenichin), Chengyang Gao (@garoc371), Chloe Zhaoyuan Gu (@gzy823), Yunjie He (@RoyaHe), Xiaowen Huang (@w090613), Shuhan Liu (@shliu99), Runlong Yu (@Edwinyrl), Chijing Zeng (@britneyzeng) and Qian Zhou (@yumizhou47).
 We also want to thank Prof. Dr. Bernd Bischl for discussions about design choices and useful features.
 Finally University College London and The Alan Turing Institute for hosting workshops, meetings and providing coffee whenever needed.